 For a delicious variation, add dumplings to make Duk Mandu Guk (Tteok Mandu Guk, Dduk Mandu Guk).

 The Tteokguk needs to be served immediately after preparing.
 The rice cakes will soak up additional liquid and soften too much the longer they sit in the hot broth.
 The clear soup can be prepared in advance and refrigerated.

-Tteok (duk, ddeok, dduk) are Korean rice cakes made from glutinous rice flour.
-I was able to find Tteok in the refrigerated section of the Asian food market (one that specializes in Korean food).
+Tteok (ddeok, dduk, duk/떡) are Korean rice cakes made from a specialty short grain rice flour.
+I was able to find them in the refrigerated section of my local Korean market.
 If you don’t have them available nearby, you can also make your own.
-I haven’t tried, but Maangchi has a tutorial on how to make Garaetteok (Cylinder rice cakes- then you can slice them into ovals).

 Tteokguk (Korean Rice Cake Soup)